dart-lang/sdk/runtime/vm/service/service_evolution.md

 **A:** No, unless there is a need for the operations performed by the series of RPCs to be performed atomically or there is a significant performance benefit of performing work in a single RPC.

+**_Q: I'd like to do an experiment that requires changes to the service protocol.
+How can I do this?_**

+**A:** Assuming there's no significant performance impact anticipated by an experimental RPC, it's possible to add experimental functionality to the service protocol.
+Any experimental functionality should either be marked as private or be documented as being experimental and that it may be deprecated without notice.
+Experimental RPCs should have a short lifespan and be documented with an expected expiration date.

+Any experimental changes that are intended to be permanent must adhere to the principles described in the first section of this document.

+If you require assistance in adding experimental functionality to the protocol, please reach out to the maintainers at dart-service-protocol@google.com.
+Changes required to the Dart VM service implementation can also be handled by members of dart-service-protocol@google.com or dart-vm-team@google.com.

 **_Q: There's a private RPC that performs functionality that I'm looking for.
 Can I use it?_**

 **A: No, private RPCs and their responses should not be used outside of the Dart SDK.** The implementations of these RPCs and responses are subject to change without warning and unauthorized private RPC requests may be discarded in the future.